MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxdataformat/nf-acxdataformat-acxdataformatcreate.md

 title: AcxDataFormatCreate
 ms.date: 05/06/2022
 targetos: Windows
-description: The AcxDataFormatCreate function is used to create a data format for use by an audio class extension (ACX).
+description: The AcxDataFormatCreate function is used to create a data format for use by an audio class extension (ACX) driver.
 prerelease: true
 req.assembly:
 req.construct-type: function